PelicanPlatform/training-client/README.md

 # HTC25 Pelican Client Tutorial

-This branch of the repository contains the materials that will be used for the session ["Data Everywhere: Using and Sharing Scientific Data with Pelican"](https://agenda.hep.wisc.edu/event/2297/contributions/33938/) of [HTC25](https://agenda.hep.wisc.edu/event/2297/), on Jun.
+This branch of the repository contains the materials that were used for the session ["Data Everywhere: Using and Sharing Scientific Data with Pelican"](https://agenda.hep.wisc.edu/event/2297/contributions/33938/) of [HTC25](https://agenda.hep.wisc.edu/event/2297/), on Jun.
 4, 2025.

 Clients covered: